Medical Aids Fear Medical Claims!

 - Younger and healthy members of medical schemes increasingly feel that they are subsidizing older and fraudulent members.

-- More people are admitted to hospital than ever before.
+- More people land in hospital than ever before.
 This incurs huge costs for medical schemes.
 Naturally, these costs are transferred to the members of the scheme, leading to increased member contributions.

 - South Africa suffers under a massive burden of various diseases such as tuberculosis, HIV and AIDS.
 The cost of managing these diseases is mind boggling.

-What are the biggest claims on medical schemes?
+What are the biggest medical claims on medical schemes?

 - The biggest medical claims, by far, are for cancer medication.
-Chemotherapy is extremely costly and Mark Arnold from Resolution Health says that out of the four and a half million rand his scheme pays per month at least one million is spent on cancer treatments.
+Chemotherapy is extremely costly and Mark Arnold from Resolution Health says that out of the four and a half million rand his scheme pays per month at least one million goes toward cancer treatments.

 - Caesarean sections account for the most admissions to hospitals, according to statistics released by Discovery Health.
 The necessity of many of these admissions is questionable.